 The Church contains some impressive paintings by Tintoretto illustrating, with passion and realism, the many miracles performed by the Saint, healer of people and animals as well.

 The climax is reached in a huge canvas representing the interior of a lazaret, where the diseased and the caregivers are depicted with intense pathos and participation by Tintoretto.

-Our walk will continue with a visit to a mask making atelier to envision the scary mask and attire invented by Charles de Lorme, a French doctor active in the 17th century, to protect the doctors from the plague.
+Our Plague in Venice tour will continue with a visit to a mask making atelier to envision the scary mask and attire invented by Charles de Lorme, a French doctor active in the 17th century, to protect the doctors from the plague.

 A black waterproof robe was supposed to prevent any body contact between doctor and patient, and a frightening mask, whose long beak was filled herbs and spices, was to filter the “contaminated airs” of the city.